 NFPA 150 Fire and Life Safety in Animal Housing Facilities Code has begun its 2022 revision.
+Many education communities are responsible for animal safety.
 From the document scope:

 This standard shall provide the minimum requirements for the design, construction, fire protection, and classification of animal housing facilities.
 The requirements of NFPA 150 recognize the following fundamental principles: